 Although insomnia is commonly known to be treated with medications, studies have repeatedly shown that psychological treatments, particularly cognitive behavioural therapy for insomnia (CBT-i), are more effective in the long term at treating insomnia.

 Besides insomnia, adults can also experience circadian rhythm disorders.
 These include the delayed type (a lot like adolescent sleep) and the advanced type (ie., falling asleep early, waking too early).
 We offer CBT for both of these, and bright light therapy is an integral part of this treatment.

 We are also very experienced in helping adults with issues such as stress and anxiety, depression and anger, which often go hand in hand with sleeping problems.

 Apart from the sleep problems listed above, adults can also experience other forms of sleep disorders that can be treated with medical interventions.
-These disorders include sleep apnea, periodic limb movement disorder, and restless legs.
-We recommend contacting the Repatriation General Hospital, Royal Adelaide Hospital, Burnside Hospital, or War Memorial Hospital.
+These disorders include sleep apnea, periodic limb movement disorder, parasomnias, and restless legs.
+We recommend contacting the Australian Institute for Sleep Health.